C++ STL

 Default underlying container:

-, queue is not container, it just acontainer adapter
+deque, queue is not container, it just acontainer adapter. -

 priority_queue